-While the same strategy can be cost effective for small businesses, it's important to understand the pros, cons and what types of small businesses QR codes are best suited to support before you make a decision.
+While the same strategy can be cost-effective for small businesses, it's important to understand the pros, cons and what types of small businesses QR codes are best suited to support before you make a decision.

-They can keep your printed marketing costs low
+They can keep your printed marketing costs low.

 Space comes with a price when you invest in printed marketing materials like brochures, catalogs, ads and signage.
-QR codes are a simple means to direct an audience to more information about a product, service or promotion, while ensuring you don't waste valuable print space on unnecessary details.
+QR codes are a simple means to direct an audience to more information about a product, service or promotion while ensuring you don't waste valuable print space on unnecessary details.

-Because the QR code directs the user to an online promotion, you can update images, pricing and product details—and with very little creative investment.
+Because the QR code directs the user to an online promotion, you can update images, pricing and product details and with very little creative investment.

-You can track audience response with ease
+You can track audience response with ease.

 You can assign and track any number of QR codes based on your specific objectives (and there are plenty of online tools that allow you to do so for free).

-- easily generated
+- Easily generated

-- custom size to fit promotional items
+- Can be custom sized to fit promotional items

-- cost-effective way to segment your audience
+- A cost-effective way to segment your audience

-They're conducive to smartphones
+They're conducive to smartphones.

-By snapping an image of a QR code using their mobile device, consumers can quickly find out more about your business, product or service, without making the extra effort to connect on social media, or even, remember your business name.
+By snapping an image of a QR code using their mobile device, consumers can quickly find out more about your business, product, or service, without making the extra effort to connect on social media, or even remember your business name.

-They may not provide the simplest customer experience
+They may not provide the simplest customer experience.

-QR codes were originally designed as a shortcut: The customer snaps a photo of the QR code with a mobile device, which theoretically, takes him/her directly to relevant and more detailed information.
-However, QR codes require a hurdle that businesses must ensure they've accounted for, before they'll provide an inherent benefit.
+QR codes were originally designed as a shortcut: The customer snaps a photo of the QR code with a mobile device, which theoretically takes him/her directly to relevant and more detailed information.
+However, QR codes require a hurdle that businesses must ensure they've accounted for before they'll provide an inherent benefit.

 For example, the user must already download the necessary app to support the reading of the code.
-Now that there are so many different types of mobile devices supported on different platforms including Android, Microsoft and Apple, it can be tough for business owners to predict which apps the customer has likely downloaded, to ensure the QR code works easily.
+Now that there are so many different types of mobile devices supported on different platforms, including Android, Microsoft and Apple, it can be tough for business owners to predict which apps the customer has likely downloaded, to ensure the QR code works easily.

-Business owners need to include a reason behind the QR code
+Business owners need to include a reason behind the QR code.

-QR codes are supposed to reward users beyond what they can find on social media or online—which may involve an additional marketing investment.
+QR codes are supposed to reward users beyond what they can find on social media or online, which may involve an additional marketing investment.
 If you don't have the time or budget to develop microsites and promotions that are geared specifically to your QR audience, you may frustrate them.

-Two-way communication may be more beneficial
+Two-way communication may be more beneficial.

 As social media mobile technology has evolved, there may be simpler methods (for business owners and customers) to communicate the same kind of information a QR code will direct to.
 This could be by a short URL, native apps or social media hashtags.
 Additionally, two-way communication mediums (like social media) carry the extra benefit of customer connection and potentially, more exposure through social sharing.